jtonglet/jtonglet.github.io/_pages/cv.md

 Miscellaneous
 ======
 * Partner Relations Lead for Emergent, the student data science and AI society of KU Leuven, 2021-2022
-  * In charge of our core partnership with Amazon Web Services
+  * In charge of our first core partnership with Amazon
 * Student representative at the program committee, 2019 and 2023
 * Vice-President of UStart LLN, the UCLouvain chapter of the Belgian student entrepeneurship society, 2018-2020
 * Member of the UCLouvain University Board of Directors, 2018-2019